LiveFreeDead/LastOSLinux/OS_Overlay/LastOS/ReadMe.txt

 Do NOT ever use " " (space) as a password it breaks things, you can use single letters or numbers in LastOSLinux, just not space.

 If you have a problem with your screen not waking up, press Ctrl + Alt + F2 to switch to a terminal window, then once you see the terminal press Ctrl + Alt + F7 to switch back to the desktop. this works 99.9% of the time, the other .1% you will have to go back to terminal and type reboot as the x server crashes (but it's rare).
+You can recover your pc without rebooting by typing "sudo service lightdm restart" it will close everything, but better than waiting for a reboot

 Disable ToolTips in Photoshop to stop the annoying ToolTip bug, It's in the Tools section of Edit - Preferences.
 (This is done by default)